andres-garcia-alves/game-super-mario-net/README.md

 # SuperMario.NET

-A 'Super Mario Bros' (NES) clon, developed in VB.NET & GDI+
+A 'Super Mario Bros' (NES) game clon, developed in VB.NET & GDI+

 There are some bugs with collision detection, which I hope to solve in a next release.